Naturhistoriska/Georg/georg-setup.md

 First we mount external space for data store.

-To mount data into /mnt, run:
+We mount data store into /mnt, run:

 ```
 cd /mnt